Revealed: RAC Approved Cars Scam?

 Anyway, here’s the email sent the following day:

-I decided not to respond to Jason’s email.
+I decided to not respond to Jason’s email.
 I was a little disappointed with his response too.
 Little effort was put into helping with my enquiry.
 He mostly wanted to talk to me on the phone and discuss which car I was interested in.
 It is from that position that he can begin to convince me and overcome my objections.
 I’d rather not.

 Here’s a copy of that report, for your pleasure: